Low Cervix Anyone?

 - Make sure to wash your hands with soap and water.

-- Insert your index into your vagina and slide it upward until you feel your cervix.
+- Insert your index finger into your vagina and slide it upward until you feel your cervix.
 Your cervix is the shape of a small doughnut and it feels a bit like the tip of your nose.

 - Take note of how far your finger goes inside the vagina when you reach the cervix.
 It is important to consider the ‘knuckle rule’.